mit-dci/payment-tokens/README.md

+NOTE: This is a demo, this code has not had a security audit and is not production ready.
+It is a sample intended for toy and educational purposes.

 # Payment Token Demo - Complete Setup Guide

 A comprehensive demonstration of a regulated payment asset system with bank authorization and wallet client integration.